 CA-125 mainly used to monitor response to surgery, chemotherapy, relapse and disease progression

-The above study is normally used to justify decisions whether it’s cost-effective or not to perform certain screenings.
+The above study is normally used to justify decisions whether it’s cost-effective or not to perform certain screening programmes by goverment.

 However, with cost of tumor markers testing getting cheaper and being included in most health screening packages, I personally welcome these testing.